Inald/Frogger-Refactoring-2019/README.md

 ### JUnit
 JUnit Tests were designed using testFX and include:
 ~~~~
-1) Keypad pressed tested to see frogger moves properly
+1) Keypad press tested to see frogger moves properly
-2) Checks whether objects in the game are set properly and move
+2) Checks objects in the game are set properly and move
-3) Checks whether images are set properly for the objects
+3) Checks images are set properly for the objects
 4) Tests points are set, added and removed appropriately
-5) Read and write are each tested to see if they perform their actions
+5) Read/Write are tested to see if they perform their actions
    properly
 6) Bubblesort in ordering highscores tested
-7) Boundary tests written
+7) Boundary tests
-8) Checks touching water causes death
+8) Checks water functionality - waterDeath
    etc..
 ~~~~
 ### Start Menu